 - Loaf baking dish for recipes like a cake loaf, and a lentil loaf,

-- 9x9in dish for baked dishes like a potato gratin, and blondies,
+- 9x9in dish for baked dishes like a potato gratin, and cauliflower bake,

 - Larger stainless steel baking dish for dishes like baked ziti, and garlic roasted potatoes,